RECAP: Reproducing Copyrighted Data from LLMs Training with an Agentic Pipeline: Reducing the Number of Feedback Iterations in

 A potential strategy to reduce the number of iterations required by \method, and thus improve speed and cost, is to remove the Verbatim Verifier and instead attempt Jailbreaking by default.
 This avoids the Verbatim Verifier's overhead and may increase the chance of success on the first attempt.

-To assess whether this approach yields practical benefits in our context, we conducted one experiment for which we present the results in Figure~\ref{fig:remove_verbatim_verifier}.

-The results indicate that the default \method pipeline, which includes the Verbatim Verifier, outperforms the approach that applies the Jailbreaker prompt by default.
-This is likely because the Jailbreaker prompt (Appendix \ref{sec:Jailbreaker_Appendix}) is more complex, requiring the model to simulate a function call with multiple parameters, which can distract from the core extraction task and lead to lower accuracy.
-These findings suggest that the Jailbreaker prompt should be reserved for cases where the standard, simpler prompt fails, rather than used universally.
+Figure~\ref{fig:remove_verbatim_verifier} shows that the default \method pipeline, which includes the Verbatim Verifier, outperforms applying the Jailbreaker prompt by default.
+This likely occurs because the Jailbreaker prompt (Appendix~\ref{sec:Jailbreaker_Appendix}) is more complex, requiring the model to simulate a function call with multiple parameters, which can distract from the extraction task and reduce performance.
+Thus, although Appendix~\ref{sec:jailbreaker_effect} shows that the Jailbreaker reliably converts most refusals into valid completions, it is most effective when applied conditionally rather than by default.